Trusted WordPress tutorials, when you need them most.

 How to add social login to WordPress

-When a visitor logs into your site using a social account, you can redirect them to a page automatically.
+When a visitor logs into your site using a social account, you can automatically redirect them to a page.
 This screen has an example shortcode that will redirect users to the Nextend site.

-You can easily customize this shortcode so that it redirects the visitor to a page on your own WordPress website.
+You can easily customize this shortcode to redirect visitors to a page on your WordPress website.

 A shortcode with redirect parameters

-There are a few other parameters that you can add to your shortcode, to see the full list of parameters click on the link in the plugin documentation.
+You can add a few other parameters to your shortcode.
+To see the full list of parameters, you can click the link to the plugin’s documentation.

-After deciding what shortcode you want to use, you can add the code to any page, post, or widget ready area.
-For step by step instructions, see our beginner’s guide on how to add a shortcode in WordPress.
+After deciding what shortcode to use, you can add the code to any page, post, or widget-ready area.
+For step-by-step instructions, see our beginner’s guide on adding a shortcode in WordPress.

-We hope this article helped you learn how to add social login to your WordPress website.
-You can also go through our guide on the best social media plugins for WordPress and how to track website visitors to your WordPress website.
+We hope this article helped you learn how to add a social login to your WordPress website.
+You can also check out our guide on the best social media plugins for WordPress or our complete social media cheat sheet for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.